Unsupervised Learning for AC Optimal Power Flow with Fast Physics-Aware Layer: Experiments

 In contrast, DeepLDE and both FPL-OPF variants maintain very small equality mismatches across all systems, typically at or below the $10^{-8}$ level, and substantially reduce inequality violations relative to OPF-DNN and DC3.
 On the harder PEGASE 89-bus and NESTA 189-bus cases, FPL-OPF (K-Decoupling) achieves the best feasibility among the learned methods, with inequality mean mismatches of $1.11\times 10^{-4}$ and $5.21\times 10^{-7}$ and average inequality violation counts of 2.23 and 0.0075, respectively.

-Under the fairer solver settings, physics-aware baselines become noticeably stronger on the first three benchmarks, and FPL-OPF remains competitive in optimality while retaining better efficiency.
+Under the fairer solver settings, physics-aware baselines become noticeably stronger on the first three benchmarks, and FPL-OPF remains competitive in optimality while retaining better constraint satisfaction on the large power grid.
 On the IEEE 57-bus system, FPL-OPF (NR) achieves the smallest learned optimality gap at 0.02\%.
 On the IEEE 118-bus system, DeepLDE and both FPL-OPF variants all attain a 0.06\% gap.
 On the large NESTA 189-bus system, FPL-OPF (K-Decoupling) clearly delivers the best trade-off, reducing the optimality gap to 1.48\%, compared with 4.30\% for FPL-OPF (NR) and 16.43\% for DeepLDE.
 These results show that FPL-OPF remains robust under the larger power grid, with its main advantage becoming especially pronounced on the more challenging system.